easleydp/brew-pilot/README.md

 # brew-pilot
-RaspberryPi and Arduino temperature controller
+RaspberryPi and Arduino temperature controller for fermentation chambers and beer fridges